Last updated on December 20th, 2019

 - 3,000 new jobs created (and growing!)

-The Sullivan County Partnership strives to continue its mission of promoting and coordinating the economic development of private businesses through these incentives, which are highlighted below:
+The Sullivan County Partnership strives to continue its mission of promoting and coordinating the economic development of private business by educating prospects about SCIDA and State incentives, which are highlighted below:

 The STRAIGHT LEASE is a significant tool the IDA has used to help businesses acquire, construct, and equip their facilities to create and retain jobs, and to provide for economic development, growth, and stability in the community.